splunk/public-o11y-docs/gdi/opentelemetry/troubleshoot-logs.rst

 To troubleshoot the health and performance of the Collector see the :new-page:`OpenTelemetry Project troublehooting docs <https://opentelemetry.io/docs/collector/troubleshooting>`.
 It includes information about troubleshooting tools and debugging.

-For more information on log collection and log collection troubleshooting see also:
+For more information on log collection see:

 .. list-table::
     :width: 100%
-    :widths: 40 60
+    :widths: 25 75
     :header-rows: 1

     * - Platform